maliMirkec/personal-website/site/side-projects/invalid-css/index.md

 title: Invalid CSS
 projectTitle: Invalid CSS
 old_escription: CSS declarations that are not valid and that I wish existed.
-description: Invalid CSS is a project that features CSS declarations that are not valid and non-existing.
+description: Invalid CSS features CSS declarations that are not valid and non-existing.
 None of CSS code provided was valid at the time of publishing.
 thumbnail:
   src: invalid-css_bplltq
   alt: Screenshot of the Invalid CSS home page.